 Contact Our Florida Workers’ Compensation Lawyers for More Information

 Knowing the deadlines that apply to getting crucial benefits after a workplace injury is essential to ensure you don’t lose your right to that compensation.
-At Farah & Farah, our workers’ compensation lawyers in Florida have over 40 years of helping injured workers across Florida meet the deadlines that apply when filing a claim.
+At Farah & Farah, our workers’ compensation lawyers in Tampa and throughout Florida have over 40 years of helping injured workers across Florida meet the deadlines that apply when filing a claim.

 Call us at (877) 245-6707 or contact us online to learn more about the Florida workers’ compensation statute of limitations, how it applies to your specific case, and how we can help.
 Your initial consultation is free.